 Eskaya Beach Resort & Spa is a beautiful resort-spa in Panglao Island which is at the southernmost tip of Bohol, Philippines.
 It is located halfway through Panglao along its coast facing Bohol Sea.
 It is a sprawling property which covers 16 hectares.
 Topography of the resort is varied.
 It has a gradually descending cliff, flat land, a ravine, caves and has a commanding view of the sea.
 On the higher ground of the resort, you can view a mountain with lush vegetation.
-Down the beach is a long stretch of white, powdery sand up to 5 kilometers, 600 meters of which is part of Eskaya Beach Resort & Spa.
+Down the beach is a long stretch of white, powdery sand.
 The name Eskaya refers to the only known indigenous people of Bohol.

 A valid passport for at least six months is required.
 Usually a visa is not required as long as the traveler’s visit is not more than 21 days and he or she can produce a valid return ticket or ticket for the next destination.
 Visitors are advised to check with the Philippine embassy or consulate in their country of origin for more information regarding the necessary immigration requirements.

 You take a short ride from Ninoy Aquino International Airport to Panglao International Airport for 1 hour & 10 min.
 If you choose Mactan International Airport, take a ferry boat from Cebu seaport to Tagbilaran seaport for 1 hr. and 30 minutes.
-Then you’re off to the resort in 10 minutes from Panglao International Airport or 25 minutes from Tagbilaran seaport.
-We take care of your transfer from Panglao International Airport or Tagbilaran seaport to the resort and going back to Panglao International Airport or Tagbilaran seaport on departure.
+Then you’re off to the resort in 5 minutes from Panglao International Airport or 25 minutes from Tagbilaran seaport.
+We take care of your transfer free of charge from Panglao International Airport to the resort and going back to Panglao International Airport on departure.

 Booking is guaranteed with a valid accepted credit card.
-A full payment for the booking should be sent to the resort’s account on an agreed due date in advance of the guest’s arrival.
+We accept bank transfer to our account.
+A proof of full payment for the booking should be sent to Reservations email on an agreed date in advance of the guest’s arrival.
 Once a booking is “guaranteed” and the guest does not occupy the room on the due date, the advance deposit would be forfeited.

-Should you arrive earlier than expected, please inform us at least on the night prior to your arrival so that we can accommodate you immediately upon arrival.
-If you choose not to inform us, we will be glad to store your luggage in the front office.
-You may stay in the front office where you can browse books and magazines, have lunch in the restaurant or freshen up in the pool’s cabana.
+Should you arrive earlier than expected, please inform us at least on the night prior to your arrival.
+We will be glad to store your luggage in the front office.
+You may stay in Lantawan Restaurant where you can have early lunch or freshen up in the pool’s cabana.

 Lightweight cottons and linens are worn mostly throughout the year, but warmer clothes are useful on cooler evenings.
 It could be windy at times in the resort especially in the evening.
 A hat and shades help a lot especially during summer.
 Rainwear or umbrellas are advisable for the rainy season.